Welcome to IPAC Southwestern Ontario!

 The next annual IPAC Conference will be held in beautiful Quebec City, May 24-29, 2019.
 See the 2019 Conjoint Conference web page for further details.

-IPAC SWO Chapter Meeting and Education Day- February 22, 2019
+IPAC SWO in-person Chapter Meeting and Education Day- April 12, 2019 was a Success!

 IPAC SWO featured in IPAC NEWS Fall 2018 Edition